 Non-conformist, raw, and overtly '90s in its style, Morissette’s lyrics still bear immense relevance today in the 'MeToo' era

-Typically on Around the World in 200 Albums we address artists that are not so well-known in the Western world, however, we are nonetheless looking for the best album from each country and were we to not take into account Morissette’s revolutionary album when looking at artists from Canada, it would be a truly reprehensible act.
-Her energy as well as her style would today be deemed as still somewhat unique, yet at the time, in 1995 when this album was released, it was basically unheard of to have an album speak so explicitly of female disillusionment both in the tone her voice and within her lyrics.
+Typically at NoiseNomad we address artists that are not so well-known in the Western world, however, we are nonetheless looking for the best album from each country and were we to not take into account Morissette’s revolutionary album when looking at artists from Canada, it would be a truly reprehensible act.
+Her energy as well as her style would today be deemed as still somewhat unique, yet at the time, in 1995 when this album was released, it was basically unheard of to have an album speak so explicitly of female disillusionment, both in the tone of her voice and within her lyrics.
 This is despite the fact that musically the album has a very distinctively '90s sound.

 “Her candour in everything that she expresses is heroic, especially when it is considered that this track does not suit bigwigs in the music industry who have for decades marketed female artists a certain way and who may likely hold grudges against her for this in the future.”

 For me, I believe that the best albums are not necessarily always those that are overflowing with amazing songs.
-This is exactly my problem with Prince’s Sign “O” The Times in that there is just too much musical quality to process, that halfway through I am left with a headache and feeling not sufficiently intelligent to digest his music.
+This is exactly my problem with Prince’s Sign “O” The Times, in that there is just too much musical quality to process that halfway through I am left with a headache and feeling not sufficiently intelligent enough to properly digest his music.
 For me, Jagged Little Pill suffers from the same problem.
-The songs are incredibly emotive and powerful, however, after even five songs I was starting to feel overwhelmed by the rawness of her music, and I felt like I was not given a moment to digest her lyrics.
+The songs are incredibly emotive and powerful, however, after even five songs I was starting to feel overwhelmed by the rawness of her music, and I felt like I was not given a moment to chew over her lyrics.
 Perhaps this was her intention, to cathartically vent out everything she was feeling.
-In one sense it is admirable, and is exactly why I think she is brilliant, because she is true to herself and is not curtailing to what the listener might be able to handle.
+In one sense it is admirable, and is exactly why I think she is brilliant, because she is true to herself and is not curtailing to what the listener might be expected to be able to handle.
 By the same token, it seems a shame that I felt like I was left unable to fully absorb what she was singing about by the time Head Over Feet came to a close.